anshika-pathak005/analog-clock/README.md

 A fully functional analog clock built using HTML, CSS, and JavaScript.
 This project was created as practice to understand DOM manipulation, CSS animations, and working with JavaScript’s Date object.

 ## 🔍 Overview
-I followed a YouTube tutorial for inspiration but wrote the entire code myself.
+I followed a YouTube tutorial for inspiration and wrote the entire code myself.

 This project was meant for learning rather than adding custom improvements — helping me practice how to:
 - Dynamically create elements using JavaScript